I. STATUTORY CONFLICTS OF INTEREST

 The willful violation of Article 18 of the General Municipal Law is a misdemeanor and may also result in the Board member’s removal from office.

-Pursuant to §2109 of the Education Law, a Board member who refuses or neglects to attend three successive board meetings of which he or she was duly notified, without offering a good and valid excuse to the other members, may be removed from office.
+Pursuant to §2109 of the Education Law, a Board member who refuses or neglects to attend three successive board meetings of which the member was duly notified, without offering a good and valid excuse to the other members, may be removed from office.
 The vacating of office must be formalized by a Board resolution declaring the same vacated.

-Board members shall be entitled to present questions regarding the confidential nature of information, in light of this policy to the District’s attorneys for a written opinion that will be made available to all members of the Board.
-Such opinion must be solicited through the Board President or in his/her absence through the Board Vice President.
+Board members will be entitled to present questions regarding the confidential nature of information, in light of this policy to the District’s attorneys, for a written opinion that will be made available to all members of the Board.
+Such opinion must be solicited through the Board President or in their absence through the Board Vice President.

 The willful receipt and retention of a gift having a value of $75.00 or more may result in removal from the Board.